mustafayen/phase1/README.md

 ## Coverage Results

-We used the `run_coverageGemini.py and run_coverageGPT.py` tool to measure line-by-line coverage of the generated tests.
+We used the `run_coverageGemini.py` and `run_coverageGPT.py` tools to measure line-by-line coverage of the generated tests.

 ### GPT-3.5 Turbo Coverage